 Never be shy about asking your solar contractor questions.
 He or she should be ready and able to offer up any information that makes you feel at ease with such an important financial investment.

-Does your installer have a NABCEP certification?
+Do solar installers have a NABCEP certification?

 A certification from the North American Board of Certified Energy Practitioners is not a prerequisite for declaring oneself a solar installer, and there are certainly experienced solar contractors who run reputable and successful businesses without it.
 But if you’re unsure how to validate the credentials of the installer in question, looking for one with a NABCEP certification is a safe place to start.